-Nothing says homemade like a fresh fruit pie.
-But making one requires planning and concentration, and sometimes, I don’t want to think that hard.
+Nothing says homemade like a fresh fruit pie, but making one requires planning and concentration, and sometimes, I don’t want to think that hard.
 Enter the rustic galette.
 It’s got pastry, it’s got fruit, it’s a great partner for ice cream, and it’s fun to make!
 So fun, you don’t even have to use a recipe once you have the pastry made.
-Roll it out, aiming for “round-ish” (but anything goes), add berries, halved cherries, sliced peaches, nectarines, apricots, or plums, fold the edges up and over the filling, and you’ve got pie!
+Simply roll it out, aiming for “round-ish” (but anything goes), add berries, halved cherries, sliced peaches, nectarines, apricots, or plums, fold the edges up and over the filling, and you’ve got pie!
+(Edited August 27, 2021)

-Thank you to Kurtis Bagley for teaching me his Pâte Brisée (shortcrust pastry) recipe, the origin of my adaptation.
+Thank you to Kurtis Bagley for teaching me his Pâte Brisée (shortcrust pastry) recipe.

-- a glass of ice water, you will use 6 - 8 tablespoons, as needed
+- glass of ice water, you will use 6-8 tablespoons

-- Place flour, salt and butter in bowl.
-Using two knives (or a pastry blender, if you happen to have one), cut the butter into the flour.
+Place flour, salt and butter in bowl.
+Using two knives (or a pastry blender or your fingers), cut the butter into the flour.
 Keep at it and you will have a crumbly, fairly uniformly coarse mixture in a few minutes, pea-sized chunks of butter are desirable.

 Amy’s Kitchen Coach Tips

 - If your pastry is hard and cracks when you press on it with a rolling pin, stop and let it warm up a bit before continuing.
 About 15 minutes out of the fridge and the pastry should behave better.

 - Wheat free, gluten free?
 This recipe works great with my flour mix, no other modifications or ingredients required.

 - Unlike most pies, you’re in control of added sugar with a galette—add none or maybe a tablespoon sprinkled over the fruit before baking

 - Easy serving?
 Cut galette with a pizza wheel!